Frequently Asked Questions

 A: Charlottesville Judge Moore has provisionally decided that aspect of the Danville case erred.
 The Danville case was decided on facts significantly different from ours: it was about a flag and a house, not war monuments and veterans memorials.
-The question of inclusivity arose in what is called "dicta" because it was unnecessary for the decision.
 Judge Moore concluded neither the 1997 amendment nor any others were meant to strip existing monuments of legal protection.
-Judge Moore's preliminary decision in sum, is that Charlottesville's monuments enjoy the full protection of Virginia law.
+His preliminary decision in sum, is that Charlottesville's monuments enjoy the full protection of Virginia law.

 Q: The statues were erected in the 1920's to promote the narrative of the “lost cause” which denied slavery had a role in the outbreak of the Civil War.
 Why are they still relevant today?